adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Prototype_Progress_Report.md

   * Listing critical assets in a distributed control system that require security protection include operational technology components, communication infrastructure, system data, and support systems.
   * Python coding packages seem insufficient for testing environments
   * A lack of definition in the initial design caused a re-assessment to be done
+  * Travel for work restricted time and metting avilability

 <hr>